CLARIAH/pure3dx/docs/manual-admin.md

 You can give users special roles with respect to projects and editions here.
 In particular, if you have created a new project, you'll find that project here and you can assign an organiser to it.
 That will set off the authoring of a new edition.

+#### `Manage keywords`

+Some metadata fields are linked to a controlled vocabulary.
+These controlled vocabularies can be edited by admins.
+Its members can be deleted and added, but not changed.
+Only values that are not used by editions can be deleted.

+Nevertheless it may occur after a migration that editions have values in their fields that are outside the corresponding controlled vocabulary.
+The system accept this.
+But if you change such a value to a legal value, you can not turn back to the illegal value, unless you legalize that value by adding it to the controlled vocabulary list.

+Controlled values are stored directly in the corresponding metadata fields.
+So, the table of keywords is not needed in order to show the value that a metadata field has.
+But, as a consequence, you can not change a controlled value to something else and expect that all editions have that value changed automatically.

+When admins want to add a new value, it will be checked whether the new value is not a variant of any of the existing values for that list; "variant" means: only differing in white space and upper/lowercase.

+If you need to change a value, e.g. because it is misspelled, here is how:

+*   *if the value has not been used in any edition*:

+    1. Simply delete the value from the vocab list and add the correct value.

+*   *if the value has been used by some editions, but not by published editions*:

+    1.  update the unpublished editions by removing the old value;
+    1.  delete the old value from the controlled vocab list;
+    1.  add the correct value to the controlled vocab list;
+    1.  update the unpublished editions with the new value;

+*   *if the value has been used by published editions*:

+    1.  unpublish all editions that use the missspelled value;
+    1.  update the unpublished editions by removing the old value;
+    1.  delete the old value from the controlled vocab list;
+    1.  add the correct value to the controlled vocab list;
+    1.  update the unpublished editions with the new value;
+    1.  republish the unpublished editions.

 #### `Manage users`